 No visit to Hamburg is complete without hitting the Reeperbahn, Hamburg's legendary nightlife mile.
-Located within the district of St. Pauli, it is home to one of Europe's biggest red light districts and is a theme park of neon and the harbor city's seedy (but largely safe) underbelly and is a must-see attraction in Hamburg.
+Located within the district of rebellious St. Pauli, it is home to one of Europe's biggest red light districts and is a theme park of neon.
+It harbors the city's seedy (but largely safe) underbelly and is a must-see attraction in Hamburg.

 What to Expect at the Reeperbahn

 The Reeperbahn is the most famous street in Hamburg.
 The name "Reeperbahn" comes from the old German word Reep meaning "heavy rope".
 In the 18th century, heavy hempen ropes were produced here for sailing ships in the Hamburg harbor.

 This eclectic mix makes the Reeperbahn a fascinating place to visit for travelers and locals alike.
-The district is the second most popular Hamburg attraction after the harbor and attracts all kinds of visitors, from night owls and students to theatergoers and tourists.
+The district is the second most popular Hamburg attraction (after the harbor) and attracts all kinds of visitors, from night owls and students to theatergoers and families.

 Highlights of the Reeperbahn

-In the early 1960s, the soon-to-be world famous Beatles wooed their German audiences in Hamburg and started their career in various music clubs along the street “Große Freiheit” (literally “Great Freedom”) and some of these clubs still exist.
+In the early 1960s, the soon-to-be world famous Beatles wooed their German audiences and rose to international stardom.
+They performed in various music clubs along the street “Große Freiheit” (literally “Great Freedom”) and some of these clubs still exist.

-The Spielbudenplatz is the historic core of Hamburg's entertainment district, which started out in the 17th century with acrobats, jugglers, magicians, and wooden booths selling refreshments to sailors.
+The Spielbudenplatz is the historic core of Hamburg's entertainment district.
+It started out in the 17th century with acrobats, jugglers, magicians, and wooden stands selling refreshments to sailors.

 Today, this street is home to many great theaters and you can visit one of the oldest wax figure museums of Germany at Panoptikum.